 Babymel Zip & Zoe City Print

-Zip & Zoe are two fuzzy cartoon characters that lie at the heart of Babymel’s backpack collection, and your kids are going to love them.
+Zip & Zoe are two fuzzy cartoon characters that lie at the heart of Babymel’s best backpack for school collection, and your kids are going to love them.
 Maybe.
 Either way, they’re having a big city adventure on this junior backpack which features a large zipped front pocket, elastic bottle holder, and Zip or Zoe key ring.

-Here’s what KidKraft’s pack brings to the table: Two mesh pockets, an interior tablet sleeve, two zippered pockets, and a keychain hook on the outside.
+Here’s what KidKraft’s backpack brings to the table: Two mesh pockets, an interior tablet sleeve, two zippered pockets, and a keychain hook on the outside.
 Not bad.
 Plus, it’s rainbow graphic pattern sends a positive message — and is easy to spot on the afterschool pick-up line.